rhmaxdotorg/pulsechain-validator/README.md

 # After running the script

-The script automates a roughly estimated ~85% of what it takes to get the validator configured, but there's still a few manual steps you need to do to complete the setup: generate your keys in a secure environment, copy and import them on your validator server and once your clients are fully synced, make the deposit to activate your validator on the network.
+The script automates a roughly estimated ~85% of what it takes to get the validator configured, but there's still a few manual steps you need to do to complete the setup: generate your keys in a secure environment, copy and import them on your validator server and **once your clients are fully synced**, make the deposit to activate your validator on the network.

+**Steps 1-4**

+1) Generate your keys (on another, secure machine)
+2) Copy and import your keys on the validator
+3) Start the validator client
+4) Make your deposit(s)

 **Environment and hardware options for key generation**
 * **Live CD** or **bootable USB** such as [Rufus](https://rufus.ie) that you boot and use (all ephemeral, in-memory, disposable filesystem), recommended as a more secure option